Free C# Compilers

 Microsoft XNA Game Studio Express

-MCS: The Ximian C# Compiler (Mono)
+The Mono C# Compiler

 Mono is an open source cross-platform implementation of Microsoft's .NET Development Framework.
 It includes a C# compiler (generating .NET virtual machine code, not native code), a runtime for CLR (the Common Language Infrastructure) and a set of libraries.
 You can embed the runtime into your C# applications.
 Mono currently works on Linux (both x86 and PPC), Windows, S390, with work being carried on for Strong/ARM and SPARC.